 In the coming months, Mr. Cifizzari’s legal team and the Commonwealth will submit additional briefing.
 Going forward, Mr. Cifizzari will take small steps to start rebuilding his life after decades of wrongful incarceration, and he has a growing team of supporters that will help him do that.

-Led by Ms. Mayer, the Boston-based Ropes & Gray team on the matter includes counsel Kevin Angle and associates Yana Grishkan, Cole Goodman, Hannah Vail, and Alyssa Fixsen.
+The Boston-based Ropes & Gray team on the matter includes counsel Kevin Angle and associates Yana Grishkan, Cole Goodman, and Alyssa Fixsen.

 For more information about The New England Innocence project, click here.